ahchoux/CS439-Data-Visualization/README.md

 ### Overview
 Bike safety is a major concern in many urban areas where cars and bicycles share the road.
 Our project visualizes **bicycle crash data from 2007–2018 in Chapel Hill, North Carolina**, with the goal of understanding how environmental, demographic, and behavioral factors contribute to crash severity and frequency.

-We designed two **interactive visualizations** to help users explore this data intuitively and identify risk patterns:
+We designed an application that leverages two **interactive visualizations** to help users explore this data intuitively and identify risk patterns:

 1. **Geospatial Heatmap**
    A heatmap showing crash frequencies across Chapel Hill.
 Users can filter by features such as lighting condition, alcohol use, and time of day to examine when and where accidents occur most often.